vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 Party A would receive $100 / $10,000 = 1% of the rewards for that epoch.

 #### Market creation reward metric
-The market creation reward metric is designed to incentivise creating markets that attract good trading volume.
+The market creation reward dispatch metric is designed to incentivise creating markets that attract good trading volume.
 Rewards are awarded to the proposers of any markets that meet a certain total trade value.

 The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter `rewards.marketCreationQuantumMultiple`, as well as the settlement asset's quantum to assess the market's size.